Kyle-Nadeau/DSA_CSC212/COMPILATION.md

  For the python file use:

    g++ python3 plotter.py file.txt image.png <degree for turns>

 If you are using GCC:
   For the main.cpp, simply open your gcc compiler and use:

-  gcc main.cpp
+  gcc main.cpp -o main

+This will result in an output file named "file" within the same directory as the main.cpp file.

+For the Python File, it will not function using gcc, however if you navigate to the file destination in a terminal, enter:

+python plotter.py file.txt image.png <degrees>